ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 #### 3.3.
 Creating set interval function

-setInterval is a function that enables us to call a function repeatedly after a set period of time, which will be useful for our game.
+setInterval is a method that enables us to call a function repeatedly after a set period of time, which will be useful for our game.

 Add the following code into your playGame() function:
 ```